Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 A selection highlighting plugin that provides added geometry to scene must provide the following services:

-- A way to translate the application's selection path(s) into Hydra paths:
+- A way to translate the application's selection path(s) into Hydra paths and data sources:
     - So that the appropriate prims in Hydra can be dirtied on selection change.
     - So that selected prims in Hydra can have a data source added.
   This is embodied in a **Path interface**.